 Remarkably, however, in 2010 physicists at the National Institute of Standards Technology in the US demonstrated, with the aid of two atomic clocks, that a person standing on one step of a staircase ages more slowly than someone standing on the step above.

-Only by figuring out gravity will we be able to answer the biggest question of all: where did the Universe come from?
+Only by understanding gravity will we be able to answer where the Universe came from

 The twin pillars of modern physics are Einstein’s theory of gravity, which describes galaxies and the Universe, and quantum theory, which describes atoms and their constituents.